french-verbs

 A language like French has a rich culinary culture and tradition, so learning how to use the verb “to eat” is essential.

 Manger is a regular -er verb with a kick.
-It follows the regular -er verb conjugation pattern for the most part, but an extra e is added to the nous form so that the g keeps its sound.
+It follows the regular conjugation pattern for the most part, but an extra e is added to the nous form so that the g keeps its sound.

 Here are the present tense conjugations: